1312589/Ship-Command/README.md

 My 2nd attempt at making a game in GameMaker!

-Idea: A spaceship simulator with multiple people playing together on the same keyboard and screena.da
+Idea: A spaceship simulator with multiple people playing together on the same keyboard and screen.